Contacting YouTube can be tricky, but it is possible. We bring you the most up-to-date guide on reaching out to YouTube.

 Now, if you haven't quite made it into the 21st century yet, there are some old fashioned ways you can contact YouTube.
 First of all, they have a fax number, if you can believe that - +1 650 253 0001.
-Now this kinda makes me wonder, everybody's contacting YouTube from Twitter, email, and so on, so maybe nobody's actually contacting YouTube through fax, so you might actually be able to get a quicker reply!
-That's a challenge for one of you to take, and I'd love it if you made a video on it.
+Now this kind of makes me wonder, everybody's contacting YouTube from Twitter, email, and so on, so maybe nobody's actually contacting YouTube through fax, so you might actually be able to get a quicker reply!

 And of course, YouTube does have a physical headquarters in San Bruno, California, USA, although there are more YouTube offices dotted throughout the world.
 I guess you could try and contact YouTube through snail mail, although I have no idea why you would want to.

 One thing I do recommend doing though is not turning up at their headquarters.
 YouTube had a major security incident in 2018 when somebody broke into their offices and started shooting at people.
 Tragically, they ended up killing themselves.
 So YouTube are very sensitive to this type of thing, don't do it.

 Now, none of this is a secret.
 YouTube do have a Contact Us page, where they include their address and fax number, along with lots of other links to various departments where you can speak to YouTube.
 And of course, if you want to contact vidIQ, you can talk to us here on the YouTube channel, through Twitter, Facebook, Instagram, and email us at support@vidIQ.com.